apache/bigtop/bigtop-packages/src/charm/spark/layer-spark/README.md

     juju add-relation plugin spark

-Note: To transition among execution modes you need to set the `spark_execution_mode` config variable:
+Note: To switch to a different execution mode, set the `spark_execution_mode` config variable:

     juju set spark spark_execution_mode=<new_mode>

+See the **Configuration** section below for supported mode options.

 ## Usage